Phnom Penh in 3 Days

 Killing Fields Memorial

 Choeung Ek is open daily betwen 7.30 am and 5.30 pm.
-Entry costs $6 including the audio guide.
+Entry costs $6 including the audio tour guide.

 Tuol Sleng Genocide Museum